CloudBoltSoftware/cloudbolt-go-sdk/TESTING.md

     "a_key": "another_value"
 }`

-// Write a function that accepts as input an index (i) and returns a string.
+// Write a function that accepts as input an index (i) and returns a string (body) and int (status code).
-// This is the response for that tests's i-th request. func bodyForSomeFunction(i int) string {
+// This is the response for that tests's i-th request response. func responsesForSomeFunction(i int) (string, int) {
+    return bodyForSomeFunction(i), statusForSomeFunction(i)
+}

+// Bodies for the i-th request response. func bodyForSomeFunction(i int) string {
     return []string{
         someResponse,
         someOtherResponse,
+    }[i]
+}

+// Status codes for the i-th request response. func statusForSomeFunction(i int) int {
+    return []int{
+        401,
+        200
     }[i]
 }
 ```